 Every bank in the US has routing numbers, but different regions have separate codes.
 This makes it easier to identify the right location or bank branch for a payment.
 The routing number is also integral for sending checks to the right Federal Reserve processing center.
 They ensure that any wire transfer or direct debit payment ends up in the right account without being subject to extra fees (not necessary for credit cards).

 They’re essential for expediting swift transactions and preventing banking errors.
-If the wrong ABA routing no. is used, the IRS reports that money can be delayed.
+If the wrong routing no. is used, the IRS reports that money can be delayed.
 It can even be deposited into somebody else’s account.
-Therefore, it’s imperative to get the ABA number right for any check payments.
+Therefore, it’s imperative to get the routing number right for any check payments.

 What’s the difference between an ABA and an ACH routing number?